Is there a grade cutoff for admission?

 Do you accept any test of English other than a TOEFL?

-Although the TOEFL is the preferred test of English proficiency, if circumstances are such that an applicant is unable to take the TOEFL test, the results of an IELTS test (academic module) taken within two years of the date of application may be submitted in place of the TOEFL.
+Although the TOEFL is the preferred test of English proficiency, we will accept the IELTS as an alternative.
+As with TOEFL, the score must be from a test taken within two years of the date of application.
 Applicants should have received an overall average score of 7.5 or higher, with a minimum of 7.0 in each section.

 How long are TOEFL scores valid?